 10 Session-Friendly Craft Brews to Drink Instead of Light Beer on Super Bowl Sunday

 Somewhere along the way, watching pro sports became synonymous with drinking light beers.
 Stadium concession stands are full of light beer options.
 Cases of light beer are the go-to option for tailgating parties around the country.
 The largest advertisers on the Super Bowl, the biggest advertising platform on television, are consistently light beers.
-Even though in recent years A-B InBev reports slipping slaes, Bud Light is still the official beer sponsor of the NFL, a title it shelled out millions for each year.
+Even though in recent years A-B InBev reports slipping sales, Bud Light is still the official beer sponsor of the NFL, a title it shells out millions for each year.
 Prior to Bud Light the game's official sponsor was Coors Light.

 There’s an easy but circular logic that explains this light-leaning phenomenon: light beers are marketed to game watchers, who buy and get used to them, so beer companies advertise to them, so drinkers buy them... and so on.